-Cumulative G.P.A.
+Attempted Cumulative G.P.A.

-1.50
+6-20 semester hours 1.50

-1.75
+21-40 semester hours 1.75

-2.00
+41+ semester hours 2.00

 Students who are placed on academic probation will be limited to a reduced course load (normally not to exceed 12 semester hours).
 They must consult an advisor and develop a plan of courses prior to enrollment for the next term.
 At this time, the students' aptitudes and interests will be reevaluated with respect to future educational plans.
 In addition to being placed on academic probation, students with grades of 'F' or 'W' for all classes in any semester will be required to meet with an assigned advisor in order to re-enroll.
 These students are subject to a severely reduced course load and may be required to attend tutoring sessions or participate in other support service activities.